 - Bleeding into or around the fluid-filled areas (ventricles) of the brain (intraventricular hemorrhage).
 Taking vitamin K by mouth while pregnant doesn’t seem to prevent bleeding in the brain of preterm infants.
 It also doesn’t seem to reduce the risk of nerve injury caused by these bleeds.

 There is interest in using vitamin K for a number of other purposes, but there isn’t enough reliable information to say whether it might be helpful.

 When applied to the skin: Vitamin K1 is possibly safe for most people when applied as a cream that contains 0.1% vitamin K1.

 Special Precautions & Warnings:

-Pregnancy and breast-feeding: When taken in the recommended amount each day, vitamin K is LIKELY SAFE for pregnant and breast-feeding women.
-Don’t use higher amounts without the advice of your healthcare professional.
+Pregnancy and breast-feeding: Vitamin K is likely safe when taken in recommended amounts of 90 mcg daily for those over 19 years old.
+Don’t use higher amounts without the advice of a healthcare professional.

 Kidney disease: Too much vitamin K can be harmful if you are receiving dialysis treatments due to kidney disease.